 While it has not been verified, the dossier, which included explicit sexual and financial allegations against Trump, created further speculation about any Trump connection to Russian officials – a question that has dogged his campaign and presidency.

-Who funded the dossier?
+So who funded the dossier?

 Clinton reportedly did not know about the dossier until BuzzFeed News published it in January 2017.
 Democrats have defended it as simply opposition research.

-It's unclear what Fusion GPS had dug up by the time Perkins Coie hired them, or how much money was involved in the transaction.
+It's unclear what Fusion GPS had dug up by the time Perkins Coie hired it or how much money was involved in the transaction.
 The Clinton campaign and the DNC paid Perkins Coie more than $9 million – although it’s uncertain how much of that money, if any, went toward the dossier.